Seema Kumari (runner)

-Sports career
+Seema Kumari (born 10 January 2001) is an Indian long-distance runner.
+She won the bronze medal at the 2026 Asian Games, silver medals at the 2025 South Asian Championships and 2025 World University Games, and gold medal at the 2024 Asian Cross Country Championships.

+Career

-Seema gained her first international experience in 2017 when she won the bronze medal in the 3000m race at the Asian Youth Championships in Bangkok in 10:05.27 minutes.
-She then took ninth place at the Commonwealth Youth Games in Nassau in 10:09.34 minutes.
-The following year, she took fifth place at the Asian Junior Championships in Gifu in 10:12.33 minutes, before finishing 13th at the Youth Olympic Games in Buenos Aires.
+Seema gained her first international experience in 2017 when she won the bronze medal in the 3000 m race at the Asian U18 Championships in Bangkok in 10:05.27.
+She then took ninth place at the Commonwealth Youth Games in Nassau in 10:09.34.
+The following year, she took fifth place at the Asian Junior Championships in Gifu in 10:12.33, before finishing 13th at the Youth Olympic Games in Buenos Aires.

-In 2023, she became the Indian champion in the 10,000 meters.

-At the 2024 World Cross Country Championships in Belgrade, she came 34th in the individual race with a time of 34:35 minutes.
-In October 20024, she won the Asian Cross Country Championships in Hong Kong in 37:20 minutes.
+At the 2024 World Cross Country Championships in Belgrade, she finished 34th in the individual race with a time of 34:35.
+In October 2024, she won the Asian Cross Country Championships in Hong Kong in 37:20.

-In 2025, Seema took sixth place in the 10,000m race at the Asian Championships in Gumi in 33:08.23 minutes.

-As of 2025, she ranks 37th in the world for cross-country running, and 104th for the 10K.